ACarfi/COGAR-Example/docs/source/index.rst

    :maxdepth: 2
    :caption: Content

-   /install
+   install
-   /listener
+   listener
-   /talker
+   talker
-   How to Use </use>
+   How to Use <use>